asueh/ECSE-275-Final-Project/README.md

 1. Inverse Kinematics (IK) and Singularity Management:
     -   Method: The numerical iterative approach using the Damped Least Squares (DLS) solver was chosen to prevent infinite joint velocities when the arm operates near kinematic singularities (fully extended or joints aligned).
-    -   Challenge (Twisting): The fixed orientation constraint ($\text{simIK.constraint\_pose}$) caused the arm to twist and Joint 3/4 to freeze during complex reaches.
+    -   Challenge (Twisting): The fixed orientation constraint {simIK.constraint\_pose} caused the arm to twist and Joint 3/4 to freeze during complex reaches.
-    -   Resolution: The FSM dynamically switched the IK constraint to position-only ($\text{simIK.constraint\_position}$) during the 'MOVING_TO_APPLE' and 'LIFTING phases.
-This successfully eliminated singularity-induced joint twisting by allowing the end-effector's rotation to float, prioritizing the critical $\text{XYZ}$ position solve.
+    -   Resolution: The FSM dynamically switched the IK constraint to position-only {simIK.constraint\_position} during the 'MOVING_TO_APPLE' and 'LIFTING phases.
+This successfully eliminated singularity-induced joint twisting by allowing the end-effector's rotation to float, prioritizing the critical {XYZ} position solve.

 2. Trajectory Generation:
     -   Method: A 3rd-order polynomial interpolation was used in the `execute_move` function to ensure a smooth, minimal-jerk joint trajectory between the Initial Point (IP) and Destination Point (DP).
 This guarantees the most direct path in joint space, addressing the requirement to avoid unnecessary, sweeping movements ("snake trajectory").